2026 Opening dates and times:

 The Museum offers free admission for one carer per disabled person and a discounted rate for our disabled visitors.
 Please click here for ticket prices.

-There are eight disabled parking spaces located by the main entrance.
+There are eight accessible blue badge spaces located by the main entrance.

 Breastfeeding Friendly